-NVIDIA's DLSS technology pioneered the concept of AI-based neural graphics.
+NVIDIA's DLSS technology pioneered the concept of Al-based neural graphics.
 To date, 216 titles take advantage of DLSS, and the list continues to grow.
-Ada's new DLSS 3 technology builds on DLSS 2 Super Resolution, which internally renders using lower resolution pixels and uses AI algorithms to produce beautiful, sharp higher resolution images to dramatically improve performance compared to traditional raster-based graphics rendering.
+Ada's new DLSS 3 technology builds on DLSS 2 Super Resolution, which internally renders using lower resolution pixels and uses Al algorithms to produce beautiful, sharp higher resolution images to dramatically improve performance compared to traditional raster-based graphics rendering.

 DLSS 3 harnesses the new Optical Flow Accelerator found in Ada GPUs to calculate the motion flow of every pixel in a given frame.
-This data is combined with the traditional motion vectors and fed into the AI network, which then generates entire frames rather than just pixels.
+This data is combined with the traditional motion vectors that are already commonly used in games and fed into the AI network, which then generates entire frames rather than just pixels.
+This combination of DLSS Super Resolution and DLSS Frame Generation also incorporates NVIDIA Reflex to ensure the lowest latency possible for gamers.
+The result is up to a 2x performance boost over DLSS 2, while preserving the exquisite image quality DLSS is already known for.

 DLSS 3 can also improve performance in CPU-bound cases that occur when the GPU is bottlenecked by the CPU and is therefore unable to generate higher frame rates.
 Because DLSS 3 is able to generate frames independent of the CPU, Ada GPUs with DLSS 3 are still capable of improving performance in these cases.
+An example of this is Microsoft Flight Simulator where performance can be doubled using DLSS 3.

 With the introduction of DLSS 3, neural graphics are taken to an entirely new level.
 DLSS 3 is easy for developers to integrate and is one of the most compelling features that NVIDIA has introduced for a new graphics architecture.
+35 titles have already been confirmed to support DLSS 3, with the first games coming in October.

 Ada GPUs include a new Fourth-Generation Tensor Core.
-The RTX 6000 offers double the throughput for existing FP16, BF16, TF32, and INT8 formats, and its Fourth-Generation Tensor Core introduces support for a new FP8 tensor format.
+The GeForce RTX 4090 offers double the throughput for existing FP16, BF16, TF32, and INT8 formats, and its Fourth-Generation Tensor Core introduces support for a new FP8 tensor format.
 Compared to FP16, FP8 halves the data storage requirements and doubles throughput.
-With the new FP8 format, the RTX 6000 delivers 1.4 PetaFLOPS of performance for AI inference workloads.
+With the new FP8 format, the GeForce RTX 4090 delivers 1.3 PetaFLOPS of performance for Al inference workloads.

 All Ada GPUs ship with NVIDIA's 8th Generation NVENC encoder, which adds support for AV1 encoding.
 AV1 is 40% more efficient than the prior H.264 encoder that was commonly used previously.
-NVIDIA is working closely with our partners in the professional video space to integrate AV1 support.
+For streamers, this will allow livestreams to look as if they are using 40% higher bitrate.
+NVIDIA is working with OBS Studio to integrate AV1 support into its next software update, which is expected to be released in October 2022.
+OBS is also optimizing encoding pipelines to reduce overhead by 35% for all NVIDIA GPUs.
+Discord is also adding AV1 later this year.

-Additionally, the RTX 6000 Ada Generation supports three NVENC encoders, providing the ability to support simultaneous 8K/60 video encoding, and 4K or 1080p encoding on separate NVENC encoders.
-For video editing.
-NVIDIA has worked with all of the top software makers to integrate AV1 support, with DaVinci Resolve, Voukoder (a plugin for Adobe Premiere Pro), and Jianying (China's most popular video editing app).
+Additionally, GeForce RTX 4090 and RTX 4080 are equipped with dual NVENC encoders, providing support for 8K/60 video encoding or four 4K/60 for video editing.
+NVIDIA has worked with all of the top software makers to integrate AV1 support, with DaVinci Resolve, Voukoder (a plugin for Adobe Premiere Pro), and Jianying (China's most popular video editing app), providing software updates that are releasing in October.
+For gamers with GeForce Experience, NVIDIA ShadowPlay will also support 8K/60.

-The NVIDIA Ada Lovelace architecture delivers a quantum leap in GPU performance and capabilities, giving RTX 6000 users the power to accelerate advanced professional workflows.
+The NVIDIA Ada Lovelace architecture delivers a quantum leap in GPU performance and capabilities, giving GeForce RTX 40 Series users the power to experience the next generation of fully ray-traced games beginning with the introduction of the GeForce RTX 4090 and 4080 GPUs this Fall.
+They truly are beyond fast.